jranalli/solarspatialtools/joss2024/paper.md

 # Acknowledgements

-Work on solartoolbox was funded by Penn State Hazleton and Penn State School of Engineering Design and Innovation.
+Work on SolarSpatialTools was funded by Penn State Hazleton and Penn State School of Engineering Design and Innovation.

 # References